 John Dickson has recently written a book, published as an eBook by American company Zondervan, entitled Hearing Her Voice: A Case for Women Giving Sermons.
 Last week on this site, I wrote a response to John’s book entitled “What’s happening to our preaching?”
 John wanted to provide a substantial reply to my response.
 He has requested me to post his reply as a separate article on this site, in order to avoid the limitations of the comments function on my original post.
 This makes sense, and I’m pleased to oblige.

-Update (November 2014): My review, and this reply, were based on the original edition of John’s book.
+Update (2015): My review, and this reply, were based on the original edition of John’s book.
 Since then, John has written a revised edition of his book and it seems that the original edition has been withdrawn from the market.
+See here for a detailed history of the discussion, with links.
 In order to assist readers, I have linked to screenshots of John’s book in the text below (click on the highlighted text to get the screenshots).

 Here’s John’s reply: